-In the past few years, businesses and universities have been generating new video at an unprecedented rate.
+In the past few years, businesses and universities have been generating new proprietary videos at an unprecedented rate.
 The University of Arizona now captures more than 3,000 hours of video every week.
 The University of Essex recorded over 80,000 hours of video in the 2013-2014 school year.
 And according to Gartner, businesses around the world are amassing new video at a growth rate of up to 200% per year.

-The question is, what happens to all that video after it’s been created?
+The question is, what happens to all those videos after they’ve been created?
 How are organizations getting value from the new videos being captured, and for that matter, from all the existing videos they’ve accumulated over the years?

 For many corporations and academic institutions, this has become the biggest challenge of working with video.

 Every day, Panopto talks with organizations who have video files scattered across their networks on file shares, SharePoint sites, and employee hard drives.
 These “video silos” make it nearly impossible for their people to find the video they’re looking for.
-And even if they do find it, there’s no guarantee that the video will play back on the smartphone, tablet, or laptop that they happen to be using.
+And even if they do find it, there’s no guarantee that the video will play on the smartphone, tablet, or laptop that they happen to be using.

 If videos can’t be found, and if they can’t be reliably watched on different devices, then all of the valuable content stored within them is locked away, and the videos are of little use.

-Video content management systems (VCMS) are built to address these challenges.
-A VCMS provides a central location for storing organizational media.
+Video content management systems (video CMSs) are built to address these challenges.
+A video CMS provides a central location for storing organizational media.
 It makes video universally available on any device.
 It provides a familiar YouTube-like interface for people to access the videos.
-And most importantly, a VCMS enables people to find and fast forward to content inside videos as easily as they search inside email and documents today.
+And most importantly, a video CMS enables people to find and fast forward to content inside videos as easily as a search for words inside emails and documents.

-With a VCMS, businesses and universities simply need to determine how to most efficiently get all of their new and existing videos into the system.
+With a video CMS, businesses and universities simply need to determine how to most efficiently get all of their new and existing videos into the system.